Ayesha-Nadeem08/Arch_Techonolgies_Month2_Tasks/README.md

   - Used **Elbow Method** and **Silhouette Score** to determine the optimal number of clusters.
   - Visualized clusters using **PCA (Principal Component Analysis)** for 2D representation.
 - **Business Value:**
-  Helps businesses identify high-value customers, budget-conscious buyers, and niche segments to design personalized marketing strategies.
+  Helps businesses identify high-value customers, budget-conscious buyers, and niche segments to design **personalized marketing strategies**.

 ---